 Depending on the ratio of heating time due to reconnection to cooling time, the thin sheet may have an enhanced temperature, in which case it can be underdense, with $R \rightarrow 0$ in the limit of a strong entropy injection.

 The lensing geometry is shown in Figure \ref{fig:sheetgeom}.
 A crucial ingredient in our model is that the reconnection sheet is assumed to be weakly corrugated.
-Let is assume that the corrugation pattern is fixed, and vary the inclination angle.
-In this case, as can be seen from figure \ref{fig:sheetgeom}, there is characteristic inclination angle $\alpha$ at which the perturbations in the sheet can generate caustics in the projected surface density.
+Let us assume that the corrugation pattern is fixed, and vary the inclination angle.
+In this case, as can be seen from figure \ref{fig:sheetgeom}, there is characteristic inclination angle $\alpha$ at which the perturbations in the sheet can generate fold singularities in the projected surface density.
 This angle $\alpha$ is the ratio of the wave peak displacement to its wavelength.
 We envision ranges of $\alpha \sim 10^{-3} - 10^{-2}$.
-When the caustics are present, they become effective refractive scattering centers for the radio waves.
+When the fold singularities are present, they become effective refractive scattering centers for the radio waves.
 The resulting lense features multiple images that closely line up along the direction perpendicular to the line of nodes of the scattering sheet.